Split and pool synthesis: Split and pool synthesis in solution

 PEG proved suitable for this purpose since it is soluble in a wide variety of aqueous and organic solvents and its solubility provides homogeneous reaction conditions even when the attached molecule itself is insoluble in the reaction medium.
 Separation from the solution of the polymer and the synthesized compounds bound to it can be achieved by precipitation and filtration.
 The precipitation requires concentrating the reaction solutions then diluting with diethyl ether or tert-butyl methyl ether.
 Under carefully controlled precipitation conditions the polymer with the bound products precipitates in crystalline form and the unwanted reagents remain in solution.

 In the solid phase, S&P synthesis a single compound forms on each bead, and as a consequence, the number of compounds can't exceed the number of beads.
 So, the theoretical maximum number of compounds depends on the quantity of the solid support and the size of the beads.
-On 1 g polystyrene resin, for example, a maximum of 2 million compounds can be synthesized if the diameter of the resin beads is 90 µm, and 2 billion can be made if the bead size is 10 µm.
+On 1 g polystyrene resin, for example, a maximum of 2 million compounds can be synthesized if the diameter of the resin beads is 90 μm, and 2 billion can be made if the bead size is 10 μm.
 In practice, the solid support is used in excess (often tenfold) to be sure that all expected components are formed.

-The above limitation is completely removed if the solid support is omitted end the synthesis is carried out in solution.
+The above limitation is completely removed if the solid support is omitted and the synthesis is carried out in solution.
 In this case, there is no upper limit concerning the number of components of the library.
 Both the number of components and the quantity of the library can be freely decided based only on practical considerations.